Code of Conduct

-- Environmental Health & Safety, including Workplace Health and Safety and Animal Care Health and Safety —University Community members must be committed to protecting the health and safety of its members by providing safe workplaces.
+- Environmental Health and Safety, including Workplace Health and Safety and Animal Care Health and Safety — University Community members must be committed to protecting the health and safety of its members by providing safe workplaces.
 The University will provide information and training about health and safety hazards, and safeguards.
 University Community members must adhere to good health and safety practices and comply with all environmental health and safety laws and regulations.

 - Some professions and disciplines represented at the University are governed by standards and codes specific to their profession (such as attorneys, certified public accountants, and medical personnel).
 Those professional standards generally advance the quality of the profession and/or discipline by developing codes of ethics, conduct, and professional responsibility and standards to guide their members.
 Those belonging to such organizations are expected to adhere to University policies and codes of conduct in addition to any professional standards.
 If a University Community member believes there is a conflict between a professional standard and University policy, he/she should contact the Office of the General Counsel.